Overview

 The

-items field can also be managed externally via gcloud or the API, without re-running Terraform every time you add or remove an IP.Step 3 — Create the Security Policy with the deny rule
+items field can also be managed externally via gcloud or the API, without re-running Terraform every time you add or remove an IP.Step 3: Create the Security Policy with the Deny Rule

 security_policy.tf

-Step 4 — Attach the policy to a backend service
+Step 4: Attach the Policy to a Backend Service

 backend.tf

-Updating the Deny List Without Terraform
+Step 5: Update the Deny List Without Terraform

-Reusing Across Multiple Security Policies
+Step 6: Reuse the Address Group Across Multiple Security Policies

 multi_policy.tf